-Collaborative law has been practised in the USA and Canada since the early 1990s and more recently in UK, Ireland, Europe and Australia.
+Collaborative law has been practiced in Australia for the last decade or so.
 It is now rapidly expanding in NSW.

 First, we need to assess whether the collaborative process is suitable for you and your partner.
 It is not suitable for everyone.
 There needs to be a level of respect and trust and a willingness to think outside the box.

-You and your former partner will both need to agree to use the collaborative process and you will both need to engage lawyers who are trained in collaborative law.
-We can provide your former partner with details of other collaboratively trained lawyers to assist in getting your case started in the collaborative process.
+You and your former partner will both need to agree to use the collaborative process.
+Both of you need to engage lawyers who are trained in collaborative law.
+We can provide your former partner with details of other collaboratively trained lawyers to assist in getting your case started.

 To start the process, you, your former partner and both lawyers will all sign a Participation Agreement setting out the ground rules for the collaborative process.
 This Agreement will also disqualify the lawyers from continuing to represent their client if either party commences court proceedings.

-The foundation of the collaborative process is an understanding that you, your former partner and your lawyers, will act in good faith, be open and honest in your dealings with one another and respect the fact that different views will need to be expressed to achieve a fair settlement.
+The foundation of the collaborative process is an understanding that you, your former partner and your lawyers, will act in good faith.
+You will be open and honest in your dealings with one another.
+Also, you will respect the fact that different views will need to be expressed to achieve a fair settlement.

 Why can't we go to court?

-One of the cornerstones of collaborative law is that parties agree not to go to court and cannot use the threat of going to court as a means of coercing the other party to agree to or to accept a position.
+One of the cornerstones of collaborative law is that parties agree not to go to court.
+Therefore, the threat of going to court cannot be used as a means of coercing the other party to agree or accept a position.

 Discuss this with us.
 We can use our experience to assess whether it is right for you.
 If you want to resolve your family law issues in a respectful and dignified manner, where you retain control of your decisions then it may be right for you.